opencog/learn/run-config/README.md

 * Something from the [Awesome Pipeline](https://github.com/pditommaso/awesome-pipeline)
   list.

 The above all seem far too complicated.
-We're sticking to plain-old bash scripts for now.
+This project needs something simple, basic, easy-to-set-up, easy-to-undertand, easy-to-modify.
+So, for now, stick to plain-old bash scripts.